paulinho-16/MEIC-FSI/LOGBOOK11.md

 - If the subject and issuer are the same, then this is a self-signed certificate.
 This is confirmed in the following figure:
 ![Task 1 screenshot 2](images/Lab6Task1_2.png)

-- In the RSA algorithm, the values of the public exponent (e), private exponent (d), the modulus (n), and the two secrect numbers p and q, such that n = pq, are the following:
+- In the RSA algorithm, the values of the public exponent (e), private exponent (d), the modulus (n), and the two secret numbers p and q, such that n = pq, are the following:

 ```
 publicExponent: 65537 (0x10001)